Kia EV6 hatchback - Practicality & boot space

 The electric Kia has a flat floor, with no transmission tunnel, helping make the interior spacious and uncluttered.
 There's lots of room in the front seats and you won't feel too hemmed in by a large centre console or towering dashboard, with plenty of forward visibility.

-A smooth floor helps three passengers sit across the back seat too, and there's little chance of them banging their knees on the front seats.
+A smooth floor helps three passengers sit across the back seat, and a long wheelbase (the gap between the front and rear wheels) means there's little chance of them banging their knees on the front seats.
 Headroom isn't quite as good as in the Ioniq 5, though, because of the lower roofline.
 If you regularly carry tall adults in the back, the EV6 might not be the best choice.

 Boot space